 The theme for Urology Awareness Month 2024 is Men’s Urology Health Urology: Myths and Legends.
 Through this campaign, they’re urging males to recognise when a symptom doesn’t feel right and to ‘Be a legend’ by getting it checked.

 At Benenden Hospital, our private Urology Service, led by expert urology Consultants, will make sure you have a speedy diagnosis and treatment in one place.
-We offer a range of treatments in a comfortable and reassuring environment including PSA blood tests and three treatment options for enlarged prostate:
+We offer a range of men's health treatments in a comfortable and reassuring environment including PSA blood tests and three treatment options for enlarged prostate:

 What is PSA?